majewsky/system-configuration/README.md

 ## Holograms for Damogran

 Damogran is my home server.
+Its [holodeck](holodeck-damogran) contains, among other things, the following holograms:

 * [hologram-damogran-audio](hologram-damogran-audio) contains the audio
   setup for Damogran (intranet-widely accessible PulseAudio and MPD).